ddev/ddev/docs/content/users/quickstart.md

     RUN ln -s $COMPOSER_HOME/vendor/bin/laravel /usr/local/bin/laravel
     ' > .ddev/web-build/Dockerfile.laravel

+    # Start the project
+    ddev start

-    # Start the project and select a starter kit of your choice
+    # Select a starter kit of your choice.
     # The database is temporarily set to SQLite and will be switched to MariaDB
-    ddev start
     ddev exec laravel new temp --database=sqlite

     # Move the installed files